clokep/relapse/docs/media_repository.md

 ```

 ## Remote Media
-When media from a remote homeserver is requested from Synapse, it is assigned
+When media from a remote homeserver is requested from Relapse, it is assigned
 a local `filesystem_id`, with the same format as locally-generated media IDs,
 as described above.